jihun-hong/text-summarization/README.md

 # Extractive Summarization
 This is the code that implements inference model for BERT + Classifier.
-The algorithm fine-tunes Google's language model BERT (Bidirectional Encoder Representations from Transformers) for extractive text summarization, and enables the use to do end-to-end inference with the saved model.
+The algorithm fine-tunes Google's language model BERT (Bidirectional Encoder Representations from Transformers) for extractive text summarization, and enables the user to do end-to-end inference with the saved model.
 The pytorch model can be optimized for inference.

 The original code for BERTSUM by Yang Liu could be found [here](https://github.com/nlpyang/BertSum)